nablang/nablang/doc/nabla/basic-syntax.md

 NOTE: the methods are defined with arbitrary members, but VM can optimize them.

+[design NOTE]

-[design NOTE] since the rules for `<` is different from `+`, so we should not auto translate them into chained by syntax, it is too strange to make many special cases.
+> Since the rules for `<` is different from `+`, so we should not auto translate them into chained by syntax, it is too strange to make many special cases.

 # Control structures